jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### Production dataset overlapping positions analysis

-One possible cause of this clustering could be that the two clades could represent differnet species (due to sub-optimal reference selection), and the clustering of the Red Lady of El Mirón (EMN001)  with the Neanderthals is because they share the same regions of the genome which are not present in the other clade (leading to more similar distance calculations).
+One possible cause of this clustering could be that the two clades could represent different species (due to sub-optimal reference selection), and the clustering of the Red Lady of El Mirón (EMN001)  with the Neanderthals is because they share the same regions of the genome which are not present in the other clade (leading to more similar distance calculations).
 Alternatively,